Eunice2004/Eunice2004/README.md

 ## About Me:
-♡​ studying IT<br>♡​ Always trying to learn something new
+-​ Studying IT<br>-​ Always trying to learn something new

 ####  I'm currently learning: <br>